SFDR

 The reporting requirements cover the entity and product level, while the entities consist of a firm's policies and decision-making on sustainability risks.
 The financial products themselves include (non-exhaustive): investment and mutual funds, UCITS, insurance-based investment products, private and occupational pensions and insurance and investment advice.

-PAI Require FMPs to Provide 2 Types of Disclosure
+PAI Require FMPs to Provide Two Types of Disclosure

 The principal adverse impact indicators require FMPs to provide extensive disclosures on various ESG-related matters including environmental and social indicators including human rights.
 They are subject to two types of disclosures.